 Monoamine oxidase (MAO) B inhibitors block an enzyme in the brain that breaks down dopamine after it does its work.
 They allow the available dopamine (made by remaining dopamine-producing brain cells and/or given through other medications, such as levodopa) to function for a longer period of time.

-In the early Parkinson's stage, Azilect may lessen mild symptoms when taken alone and, therefore, could be an option for those who wish to delay or avoid levodopa or dopamine agonists for any reason.
+In the early years with Parkinson's, rasagiline may lessen mild symptoms when taken alone and, therefore, could be an option for those who wish to delay or avoid levodopa or dopamine agonists for any reason.
 In some people, certain MAO-B inhibitors can lessen fatigue and even depression, although antidepressant effects usually come at higher dosages than what are prescribed in Parkinson's disease.
+Rasagiline and safinamide require only once-daily dosing, while selegiline typically is taken twice a day.
+All of these medications come in the form of a pill, but for those with swallowing trouble, selegiline also comes in the form of a tablet that dissolves in the mouth (Zelapar).

 Cons and Complications

-Potential side effects of Azilect and Zelapar (selegiline) include flu-like symptoms, joint pain and blood pressure changes.
+Potential side effects of rasagiline and selegiline include flu-like symptoms, joint pain and blood pressure changes.
 Selegiline also may cause insomnia or hallucinations, both of which are more likely to occur in older people or those with more advancing Parkinson's.
 Xadago (safinamide) may cause dyskinesia (uncontrolled, involuntary movement), falls, nausea or insomnia.

 When taken with certain drugs, all MAO-B inhibitors pose a risk for a rare, but potentially severe, reaction called serotonin syndrome.
 These drugs include, but are not limited to, specific antidepressants, muscle relaxants and pain medications, as well as herbal supplements (St. John's Wort, for example) and some over-the-counter sinus, cough or cold therapies.
 Serotonin syndrome causes muscle stiffness, increased tremor, high blood pressure and heart rate, sweating, diarrhea, fever, shivering, confusion and agitation.